agonza05/killercoda-scenarios/what-is-ansible/intro.md

 ### What is Ansible?

-Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.
+Ansible is an IT automation tool.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

 ### What will I learn in this tutorial?

-In this tutorial you will get an overview of ansible and see it in action in a small demo.
+In this tutorial you will get an overview of ansible and see it in action in a short demo.